shannah/squirrel-sql-releases/README.md

 ## Auto Update

-Once installed, the app will automatically receive latest updates from the [GitHub repository](https://github.com/squirrel-sql-client/squirrel-sql-code).
+Once installed, the app will automatically receive latest updates from the [GitHub repository](https://github.com/squirrel-sql-client/squirrel-sql-code), every time it is launched.

 ## Other Links